stmuk/rego/README.md

 Inspired by [rubular](http://rubular.com/).

-It's currently deployed on Heroku at [http://regoio.herokuapp.com/](http://regoio.herokuapp.com/)
+It can be deployed on Heroku.

 ## TODO